HarryPahwa/BehavioralCloning_CarSimulator/README.md

 ![alt text][image6]
 ![alt text][image7]

-After the collection process, I had 32000 number of data points.
+After the collection process, I had 32000+ number of data points.
 I then preprocessed this data by normalizing it and cropping it to cut out the useless information.
+I did not need a generator in my code to process these images.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.